 Math 110 Course Description: In 1899, W.S.
 Gosset was hired as a brewer for Guinness Brewery in Dublin, Ireland.
 While attempting to brew the best beer possible, he ended up revolutionizing the field of statistics.
 How did he do this?
 This question steers the course through topics in elementary statistics.
 The course uses the discoveries by brewer/statistician, W.S.
 Gosset and historical data from Irish industries and natural phenomena to investigate ways to collect, describe and analyze data.
 Special focus is placed on Gosset’s papers, published under the pseudonym, “Student”.
 Analysis of his methods and correspondence with contemporary statisticians are emphasized to better understand the statistics used today in business and in the natural, social and behavioral sciences.

 - MATH 110: Brewing up Statistics ( COLL 200 attribute) rooted in NQR and reaches out to CSI.

-There is a required 1 credit course to be taken in the Spring prior to departure, which you will be registered for following program acceptance.
+There is a required 1 credit course to be taken in the Summer term 1 prior to departure, which you will be registered for following program acceptance.
 This course is designed specifically for students going on the summer program and is intended to enhance your cross-cultural understanding of Galway and to cover a variety of pre-departure information.
 The scheduling of this course will be dependent on the class times possible for program participants.

 Book list for MATH 110 class: There will be the course packet of lecture and outlines.
 There will be some readings but no textbook required.